-Fellow panelist Pete Koomen, CTO of Optimizely, stated that implementing a testing and personalization program often has to be a “top down” directive.
-He went on to say that a good first step is to show executives how much more money they stand to make if they implement a program (or lose if they don’t).
+Fellow panelist Pete Koomen, CTO of Optimizely, replied that implementing an experimentation and personalization program often has to be a “top-down” directive.
+He said a good first step is to show executives how much more money they stand to make if they implement a program – or lose if they don’t.

-The person(s) whose buy-in you need will vary depending on your organization.
-Maybe you’re a mid-level manager working to convince your CEO about the merits of a testing and personalization program.
-Perhaps you’re an executive who needs buy-in from your mid-level managers.
-Or maybe you’re a product manager who needs to get your designer or developer on board.
-Regardless, your method for getting their buy-in should be the same – having a good old-fashioned conversation.
+You see, the person(s) whose buy-in you need will vary depending on your organization.
+Maybe you’re a mid-level manager working to convince your CEO about the merits of budgeting for an experimentation program.
+Perhaps you’re an executive who needs buy-in from your mid-level managers to oversee the day-to-day.
+Or maybe you’re a product manager who needs to get your designer or developer onboard to become allies instead of roadblocks.
+Regardless, I believe your method for getting their buy-in should be the same – having an honest, 1:1 conversation.

-I’d be willing to bet some pennies you just thought to yourself, “you mean to tell me I read this far and THAT’S the big secret?’
+I’d be willing to bet you just thought to yourself, “you mean to tell me I read this far and that’s the big secret?”

 Yep, and here’s why.

-Changes of all types create uncertainty, fear and whiplash and cause people to dig their heels in and resist, throwing tantrums and roadblocks wherever possible (in personal and professional settings).
+Changes of all types create uncertainty, fear and whiplash.
+They cause people to dig their heels in and resist – both in personal and professional settings.

-The people you’re trying to get buy-in from likely do not have a problem with a testing program.
-They have a problem with how a testing program will impact them and their day-to-day work.
+The people you’re trying to get buy-in from likely do not have a problem with an experimentation program.
+They have a problem with how that program will impact them and their day-to-day work.
 You need to solve that problem before you can get buy-in. [click to tweet]

-Common reasons for resistance to a testing program, or any new initiative, include:
+Common reasons for resistance to experimentation and personalization include:

-The above list is intended to provide a starting point and some themes to listen for during your buy-in conversation.
+The above list is intended to provide a starting point and some themes to listen for during your 1:1.

-Once you identify a person’s fears and frustrations, you can begin to develop and implement solutions.
-Sharing these solutions with your team and following up on a routine basis to resolve issues that arise will ensure your team “feels felt” and increase and sustain the buy-in needed to achieve the goals of your testing program.
+Once you identify a person’s fears and frustrations, you can begin to develop and implement solutions to address them.
+Sharing these solutions with your team and following up on a routine basis to address issues that arise will ensure your team feels heard and sustain the buy-in needed to achieve the goals of your experimentation program.